 Looking for places to store your inspirations?
 Eagle is here to help!

 The above tips can help you work perfectly on a small scale.
 But if you're working on extensive projects, I will recommend a powerful software named Eagle that I've used for months.

-Eagle also offers a 30-day free trial.
-Highly recommended for all the designers! eagle.cool/
+Highly recommended for all the designers!
+They also offer a 30-day free trial: eagle.cool/

 It takes time to re-organize files, but it's worth it.
 Create structured folders, rename them, and remember to save the changes separately, your own powerful inspiration library is on the way!